 Columbia University College of Dental Medicine - Continuing Education Course

-IMPLANTOLOGY CONTINUUM, PART II:
+IMPLANTOLOGY CONTINUUM, PART II: Live Surgery

-Date & Time
+Date & Time Mon.-Fri. during clinic hours.

-Columbia University designates this activity as follows:
+CE Hours Columbia University designates this activity as follows:

 Due to the nature of these customized sessions, CE hours may vary depending on patient procedures.

 Location Columbia University Medical Center